(O04.8) Medical abortion : complete or unspecified, with other and unspecified complications

 Treatment and Medical Assistance

-• Prescribe antibiotics to reduce inflammation and infection.
+• Prescribe medications to reduce the risk of infection and other complications.

-• Perform regular follow-up examinations to monitor the healing process.
+• Perform a follow-up exam to assess the patient's progress.

 Icon